 There’s also a cover on the microUSB port, a telltale sign of the IP67 dust and water proofing.

+The iPhone 6 comes in 16GB, 64GB, and 128GB storage variants - the 32GB model is dead and buried.
 Samsung’s Galaxy S5 comes with either 16GB or 32GB of onboard storage plus microSD support for cards up to 128GB.

 Samsung’s display has enlarged ever-so-slightly from the Galaxy S4’s 5-inch panel to 5.1-inches and has remained Super AMOLED with a full HD 1920x1080 pixel resolution.
 This should result in a pixel density of 430 pixels-per-inch (ppi) for some sharp image quality and Samsung’s tech consistently delivers great colour, brightness and contrast.